smithlabcode/dnmtools/documentation/docs/levels.md

 of [counts](../counts).
 Example output is below.
 It computes multiple summary statistics related to the quantity of data (e.g., coverage of sites) and methylation (e.g., global average methylation).
 These summary statistics are also provided by context.
-The contexts are not exclusive categories, and include:
+The context are explained [here](../cytosine_contexts).
+These are not exclusive categories, and include:

 * cytosines, all of them, on either strand
 * cpg sites, on either strand